OpenTreeOfLife/phylesystem-api/docs/README.md

 where USERNAME is the authenticated users Github login and ID is the study ID number, and i is an iterator for if the user has more than one branch open for that study.
-If branch can be merged to master
+If branch can be merged to master, it will be and the branch will be deleted.

 On success, it will return a JSON response similar to this:

     {
         "error": "0",
         "resource_id": "12",
         "branch_name": "usr_study_12_0",